Tyler Herron: Sioux Falls Canaries

 On May 4, 2021, Herron was released by the Canaries.

 Fargo-Moorhead RedHawks (fourth stint)

 On June 15, 2021, Herron signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
-Herron struggled to a 15.26 ERA in 3 appearances in which he pitched 7.2 innings with Fargo before he was released on June 30.
+Herron struggled to a 15.26 ERA in 3 appearances, in which he pitched a total of 7 2/3 innings.
+Herron was released by the RedHawks on June 30.